 The last time I wrote about it I had only tried it, now I own one, and it is a great option for those looking into a full-size keyboard.
 Comfortable, Cherry MX switches, though it lacks backlight function.

 I find the dedicated media controls super convenient, though being a full-size keyboard is quite big.

 I consider it a solid, premium (it is not cheap) option for Windows or Linux users that want a full-size keyboard, though if you are on Mac, I’d rather suggest the Apple Keyboard if you are willing to spend just a bit more.Get it on Amazon

 Kinesis Freestyle Edge

 The kinesis freestyle edge is not a regular keyboard.
 Rarely will you see one of these on a desk, and if you do, you will probably ask the owner about it.
 Its split layout calls attention immediately, as it is something we are not used to.
-However, users of this type of keyboard claim that they can type super fast and super comfortable.
+However, users of this type of keyboard claim that they can type super fast and super comfortably.

-In particular, this keyboard features cherry MX switches, RGB lighting, and programmable keys.
+In particular, this keyboard features Cherry MX switches, RGB lighting, and programmable keys.